tcort/arc4random/CONTRIBUTING.md

 | nodejs | v0.10.x |         v0.10.0 |    latest v0.10 |
 | nodejs | v0.11.x |        v0.11.13 |    latest v0.11 |

-These versions are also listed in `README.md` and `package.json`.
+These versions are also listed in `README.md`, `package.json`, and `test/nvm-test.bash`.
 If they change, update them there too.
 For the most part, your changes should not impact versions that are already supported.

+The `test` directory provides a [bash](http://www.gnu.org/software/bash/) script named `nvm-test.bash` which will run the test suite on all supported versions.
+Note: this takes a long time and is only really meant for the maintainer to do a last minute compatibility check before a release.